-If you are a returning reader and have followed a few of my blog posts, especially recipes that feature anything seafood, avocados or mushrooms, then you know I’m a lover an idolizer of all three!
+If you are a returning reader and have followed a few of my posts, especially recipes that feature anything seafood, avocados or mushrooms, then you know I’m a lover of all three!
 So this garlic and mushroom queso fundido dip falls right into my world.

-I wanted to give you a little insight into the history and origination of the infamous “crimini mushroom” but in my pilgrimage of creating this post I have encountered a wall of inescapable discrepancies…:) some say, it is native to the grasslands of North America and Europe while others truly have no idea.
+I wanted to give you a little insight into the history and origination of the famous crimini mushroom but in my pilgrimage of creating this post I have encountered a wall of inescapable discrepancies…some say, it is native to the grasslands of North America and Europe while others truly have no idea.
 So I have decided to just give you the most baby and simplistic knowledge of the crimini mushroom. 😉

 - The crimini mushroom or baby portobello mushroom is scientifically known as “Agaricus bisporus” or your “common white mushroom”